Coronavirus (COVID-19) Alert

 Young children between 6 months and 5 years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.

 Other people at high risk of influenza complications include:

 - People 50 years and older

 - Pregnant people (any trimester)

 - People with ongoing medical conditions, such as asthma, diabetes, or heart disease

 The flu vaccine is widely available throughout the City.
-You can visit your health care provider or check nearby locations, such as pharmacies to see if they have flu vaccine.
-Pharmacies may vaccinate adults and children as young as two years of age.
+You can visit your health care provider or check nearby locations, such as pharmacies to see if they have the flu vaccine.
+Pharmacies may vaccinate adults and children as young as 2 years of age.

-New York City’s Health and Hospitals public health clinics and the Health Department's immunization clinic also provide flu vaccine.
-They serve both adults and children.
+New York City’s Health and Hospitals public health clinics also provide flu vaccines to both adults and children.

 Get more information and resources about flu prevention.